Add and Configure Immunizations in PCC EHR

 If your practice administers VFC immunizations or other free or reduced vaccines, PCC Support will work with you to configure your immunizations so they are not billed at your usual price.

-Typically, PCC sets up a price schedule for medicaid insurance plans (for example, Schedule E or Schedule D).
-You can then enter $0.00, or your state’s VFC rate, into that price schedule for your immunization procedures.
+Typically, PCC sets up a price schedule for Medicaid insurance plans (for example, Schedule E or Schedule D).
+You can then enter $0.00, or your state’s VFC rate (Oregon, for example, reimburses 21.96 per vaccine) into that price schedule for your immunization procedures.
 If your practice sees patients from two different states with different VFC rates, we can use two different schedules to enter a price for each.

-PCC Support then adjusts your insurance billing configuration so appropriate policies will use the correct schedule’s pricing.
+PCC Support will adjust your billing configuration so appropriate policies will use the correct price schedule.
 Then, when your practice posts charges for an immunization, PCC’s billing system will check the patient’s policy and use the appropriate schedule’s price, and both the account record and your practice’s claims will reflect the correct pricing for VFC immunizations.

 Your state may also have special requirements for immunization administration fees for VFC.
 Some practices do not bill an administration code for VFC, others may use a mandated price.
-You can use the same schedule to indicate the price that appropriate insurance plans should use.
+You can use the same schedule to indicate the correct price for those administrative procedures.

 What About VFC Immunization Orders, Reviewing VFC Status for Patients, and Managing VFC Lots in my Fridge?: Practices keep their VFC and standard vaccine lots separate in their refrigerator and track them separately in PCC EHR’s immunization lot manager.
 At the time of service, clinicians can review and set a patient’s VFC status and select an appropriate immunization lot.
 For more information, read Review, Order, and Administer Immunizations and Manage Immunization Lots and Track Vaccine Inventory.